netdata/netdata/packaging/installer/MANUAL-INSTALLATION.md

 ### Prepare your system with our automatic requirements installer

-Try our experimental automatic requirements installer (no need to be root).
-This will try to find the packages that should be installed on your system to build and run Netdata.
-It supports most major Linux distributions released after 2010:
+Use our experimental automatic requirements installer to find and install the packages that should be present on your system to build and run Netdata.
+This installer script supports most major Linux distributions released after 2010, and there's no need to use it as the `root` user:

 - **Alpine** Linux and its derivatives
     - You have to install `bash` yourself before using the installer.